thousandbrainsproject/tbp.monty/rfcs/0000_conducting_research_while_building_a_stable_platform.md

 ### Conflicting Goals

 So, our challenge is to navigate the conflicting goals of research and platform development.
 Research is the source of new capabilities.
-Platform, on which solution are built, is usable and stable.
+Platform, on which solutions are built, is usable and stable.

 # Rapid Prototyping Followed By Platform Integration